neyirerdeser/Comp_303_Assgn_5/README.md

-received a gtade of 70%
+received a grade of 70%

 ## Problem Statement